xingshuangs/iot-communication/tutorial/README-Modbus-EN.md

 ## Print Message

-If you want to know the actual input and output of packets during communication, you can print packet information.
+If you want to know the actual input and output of packets during communication, you can print packet information by yourself.

 ```java
 class Demo {